ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 |};
 ```
 ### 4.2.
 Initialization
-A `mqtt:Listener` can be established insecurely or securely as same as the `mqtt:Client`.
+An `mqtt:Listener` can be established insecurely or securely as same as the `mqtt:Client`.
 #### 4.2.1.
 Insecure Listener
 A simple insecure connection with the MQTT broker can be easily established by providing the MQTT broker URL, a unique
-id and the subscriptions as the input parameters.
+id, and the subscriptions as the input parameters.
 ```ballerina
 # Creates a new `mqtt:Listener`.
 #